 Program Timeline

-The doctoral program in Cinema and Media Studies typically involves a minimum of two years of coursework, fulfilling a language requirement, comprehensive examinations in three fields, a dissertation prospectus, and a dissertation.
+The doctoral program in Cinema and Media Studies typically lasts 6–7 years, and up to 12 years.
+It involves a minimum of two years of coursework, fulfilling a language requirement, comprehensive examinations in three fields, a dissertation prospectus, and a dissertation.
 Following their coursework, students also learn to teach by serving as a course assistant for faculty-taught undergraduate courses, taking the department’s pedagogy course, and serving as the instructor of record in their own undergraduate course.
 After advancing to ABD status, students will focus on researching and writing their dissertation.
-A detailed overview of the doctoral program can be viewed in our graduate student handbook.
-The handbook is updated yearly.
+A breakdown of this timeline can be found below.

 Course Requirements